Drama

 Year 9

-Girls Like That by Evan Placey Exploring conventions of a script and developing skills on how to interpret a script and creating a believable character.
+DNA written by Dennis Kelly.
+Exploring conventions of a script and developing skills on how to interpret a script and creating a believable character.

 Formative assessment throughout lessons to inform intervention.
-Summative assessment of practical skills at the end of the topic - Group performance of Girls Like That extract weighted 70%.
+Summative assessment of practical skills at the end of the topic -Small group performance of DNA extract weighted 70%.
 Written knowledge assessment- Concept pro forma weighted 30%.

 Devising drama Creating and developing ideas to communicate meaning for a theatrical performance.
 Applying theatrical skills to realise artistic intentions in live performance.